 Strictures due to other causes

 Although oesophagitis and cancer are the most common causes of oesophageal narrowings (strictures) there are various other causes - for example, following surgery or radiotherapy to the oesophagus.
-Various medicines can irritate the oesophagus and cause a stricture.
-Drinking bleach or other chemicals can cause damage, scarring and strictures.
+Various medicines and chemicals can irritate the oesophagus and cause a stricture.

 Oesophageal webs and rings